Tallinn offensive: Operations

-Military personnel, the wounded, institutions and industries, prisoners and civilians were mostly evacuated by sea.
+Wehrmacht military personnel, the wounded, institutions and industries, prisoners and Estonian civilians were mostly evacuated by sea.
 The chief of evacuation for the navy was the Admiral of the Eastern Baltic Sea, Theodor Burchardi.
 He was mainly responsible for securing the evacuation from Tallinn and Paldiski.
 For this purpose, he commanded the 24th Landing Flotilla, 14th Security Flotilla, 31st Mine Trawler Flotilla, 5th Security Flotilla and 1st Evacuation Flotilla, with a total of approximately 50 small warships, launches, escort ships and other vessels.

 Within six days, around 50,000 troops, 20,000 civilians, 1,000 POWs and 30,000 tons of goods were removed from Estonia, 38,000 of the military personnel by sea.
-In the course of the evacuation from Tallinn, the following ships suffered serious damage from Soviet air army attacks: on board the Nettelbeck and Vp 1611, 8 people killed and 29 wounded; the RO-22 hit and 100 personnel killed; the hospital ship Moero, with 1,155 refugees, wounded and crew on board, sunk in the middle of the Baltic sea with 637 dead.
+In the course of the evacuation from Tallinn, the following ships suffered serious damage from Soviet Air Forces attacks: on board the Nettelbeck and Vp 1611, 8 people killed and 29 wounded; the RO-22 hit and 100 personnel killed.
+On 22 September 1944, the hospital ship Moero, with 1,155 refugees, wounded and crew on board, sunk in the middle of the Baltic sea with 637 dead.
 The evacuation by sea, despite the fact that the time for evacuation was much shorter than planned, was considered a complete success, with only 0.9% of the evacuees killed.

 On 18 September 1944, the provisional government formed by the National Committee of the Republic of Estonia in Tallinn re-declared the independence of Estonia.

 Estonian military units clashed with German troops in Tallinn, seizing the state offices at Toompea.
 The government appealed to the Soviet Union to recognize the independence of the republic.

 The Government of Estonia had failed to concentrate the Estonian soldiers retreating from the Narva and Emajõgi fronts, as the units were scattered and mixed with the German detachments withdrawing towards Latvia.
 Therefore, the government lacked significant military forces to repulse the Soviet forces concentrated around Tallinn.
 The units securing the national capital and the government included a command led by Rear Admiral Johan Pitka, one of the former battalions of the Finnish Infantry Regiment 200 and various units of the Omakaitse, all of those under nominal command of general Jaan Maide.
-The government managed to establish contact with a group of Estonian SS troops retreating from Narva font, but those were dispersed in the Battle of Porkuni.
+The government managed to establish contact with a group of Estonian SS troops retreating from Narva front, but those were dispersed in the Battle of Porkuni.

 By the time the advance units of the Leningrad Front arrived at Tallinn early on 22 September, German troops had practically abandoned the city and the streets were empty.
 The last German unit to leave Tallinn that morning was the 531st Navy Artillery Battalion.
 Before embarkation, all stationary artillery and armaments, special equipment, guns that could not be evacuated, ammunition, the telephone exchange, the radio broadcast house, locomotives and railroad cars, and the railway were destroyed.
 The Tallinn power plant was fired upon from the sea and the Old City Harbour was destroyed.
 The retreating German units had no combat contact with the Red Army in Tallinn, only the Estonian units resisted.